top of page

 Summary of Targets

 The scope included determining the whole-life cycle emissions of the industrial building and identifying measures to reduce these emissions through circularity.
-The client's motivation was driven by their ESG goals, with a focus on minimizing both immediate and long-term environmental impacts.
+The customer's motivation was driven by their ESG goals, with a focus on minimizing both immediate and long-term environmental impacts.

 Results